Sweet, creamy, and always a classic.

 • Milk.
 Regular dairy like whole milk, or almond, cashew, coconut, oat, or soy milks will all work equally well in this recipe.

-2. Prepare the fruit.
-Remove the stems and if you want, cut into 1-inch pieces for recipes.
-You can also leave them whole once the stems are taken off.
+• Prep the berries: Remove the stems and, if desired, cut into 1-inch pieces.
+You can also leave them whole.

 When making a smoothie recipe at home, there are a few ways you can blend it together.
 You need a high-powered blender.
 Here are the pros and cons of each method: